 In 2010, Google designed Project Oxygen, a data-driven survey system that gauges employee satisfaction and perception of the work environment.
 The name was derived from Google’s belief that good managers are as essential as breathing.
 Project Oxygen identified the most essential qualities employees look for in a manager.
 Within the first 12 months of the implementation of the project, median manager favourability rose by 5%.

 1. BE A GOOD LISTENER

 As a manager, you rely on your team listening to you, and on their actions following suit.
-If you listen to them, you’ll find that they’ll be more receptive to you.
+Not only will it help you conduct more effective interviews, if you listen to your team, you’ll find that they’ll be more receptive to you.
 When someone comes to you with an idea or a problem, take the time to hear them out.
 It could save you from potential disaster or create an opportunity for growth.
 Ensure your colleagues feel that they can talk to you, otherwise you run the risk of alienating yourself from your team.